ILLIXR/ILLIXR/docs/docs/illixr_plugins.md

     Topic details:
     -   *Publishes* `pose_position` on `fast_pose` topic.

+-   [`hand_tracking`][43]:
+    Detects and identifies hands in an image, currently CPU based with plans to allow GPU based calculations in the future.
+The output from this plugin can be used to track hand movements and recognize hand gestures.

+    Topic details:

+    -   Synchronously *reads/subscribes* to `frame_type` on `webcam` topic.
+Future development will allow for more input types, dynamically selected at runtime.
+    -   *Publishes* `ht_frame` on `ht` topic.

+-   [`hand_tracking.viewer`][43]:
+    Reads the output of the `hand_tracking` plugin and displays the results on the screen.
+This is most useful for debugging.
+The capabilites of this plugin will be merged into the `debugview` plugin in the future.

+    Topic details:

+    -   Synchronously *reads/subscribes* to `ht_frame` on `ht` topic.

+-   [`hand_tracking.webcam`][44]:
+    Uses a webcam to capture images for input into the `hand_tracking` plugin.
+This plugin is useful for debugging and is not meant to be used in a production pipeline.

+    Topic details:

+    -   *Publishes* `frame_type` on `webcam` topic.

 -   [`hologram`][9]:
     Adapts the eyebuffer for use on a holographic display.
     By default, this plugin is disabled, since an NVIDIA GPU is currently required.